AdrianDajakaj/kotlin-ktor-client-app/README.md

 **Sending list of categories to Discord**
 When a user sends a message: `!categories`, the bot replies with a list of categories from external API.

+**Sending list of products from specific category to Discord** When a user sends a message: `!products <category-name>`, the bot replies with a list of categories from external API.

 ## Building & Running